jonathondilworth/UoE-MLP/README.md

 **Old Files**

 Older versions of this project are available in the various branches.
-The most updated branch prior to being merged into master was: latest_report_dilworth, with a commit from Sebastian on Mar 30, 2018.
+The most updated branch before being merged into master was: latest_report_dilworth, with a commit from Sebastian on Mar 30, 2018.
 I have since cleaned up master, as to present our work publicly.